williarin/aquamark/readme.txt

 = How do I apply watermarks to images I've already uploaded? =

 Go to your Media Library, switch to the list view, select the images you want to update, choose "Regenerate Watermarks" from the "Bulk actions" dropdown, and click "Apply".

+= How do I remove watermarks from images? =

+Go to your Media Library, switch to the list view, select the images you want to remove watermarks from, choose "Remove Watermarks" from the "Bulk actions" dropdown, and click "Apply".

 = What are Blend Modes? =